FaizAther/dcc888-papers/paper2/discussion.md

 ### Can you give a title to each paragraph in the introduction?

-1. *Inroduction*: GPU programming and usage trends;
+1. *Introduction*: GPU programming and usage trends;
 2. *Context*: GPUs: Parallel execution model;
 3. *Background Concepts*: Data and control divergence and how it relates to GPU instruction generation?;
 4. *Problem definition*: Purpose of this work;
 5. *Key concept*: Why is Divergence analysis important and current techniques;
-6. *Precision*: A more precise solution with comparision;
+6. *Precision*: A more precise solution with comparison;
-7. *Artifacts*: Benchmarks, statistics and avalibility of artifacts;
+7. *Artifacts*: Benchmarks, statistics and availability of artifacts;
 8. *References*: Impact and presentation of work.

 ### Can you find examples of sentence topics to every paragraph in the introduction?

-1. *Inroduction*: and novel programming abstractionsare developed for them;
+1. *Introduction*: and novel programming abstractions are developed for them;
 2. *Context*: However, divergences may happen in less regular applications;
-3. *Background Concepts*: A thread identiﬁer, for instance, is inherentlydivergent;
+3. *Background Concepts*: A thread identifier, for instance, is inherently divergent;
-4. *Problem definition*: The main goal of this article is to provide compilers with techniques that help themunderstand and improve divergent code;
+4. *Problem definition*: The main goal of this article is to provide compilers with techniques that help them understand and improve divergent code;
 5. *Key concept*: The divergence analysis is important in different ways.;
 6. *Precision*: Second, in order to more precisely identify divergences;
-7. *Artifacts*: our implementation of the divergenceanalysis runs in linear time;
+7. *Artifacts*: our implementation of the divergence analysis runs in linear time;
-8. *References*: work in divergence analysis for SIMD ar-chitectures.
+8. *References*: work in divergence analysis for SIMD architectures.

 ### Can you give examples of techniques used to connect different paragraphs?

-The discussion of an aspect of the paper topic in one paragraph flows into the second paragraph where the aspect is touched on in a different light but also the issue presented in the previous paragprah is elaborated on.
+The discussion of an aspect of the paper topic in one paragraph flows into the second paragraph where the aspect is touched on in a different light but also the issue presented in the previous paragraph is elaborated on.
 For example:

 1. However, divergences may happen in less regular applications.
 (Section 1, paragraph 2)
 2. Data divergence occurs if the same variable name is mapped to different .
 (Section 1, paragraph 3)